cgao-comp/TAMSGC2021/README.md

 # Running the code
 ## Data preprocessing
 (1) In ./data, you can find the well-preprocessed sample data in pickle form.
-It should be mentioned that these sample data are just a small part of the complete data, you can use them to test these code.
+These sample data are just a small part of the complete data, you can use them to test these code.
 The complete data can be downloaded from https://mimic.physionet.org/

-(2) In ./data, you can find our main code, and the train_model.py and the test_model.py are used to train and test our model, respectively.
+(2) In ./data, you can find our main code, the train_model.py and the test_model.py are used to train and test our model, respectively.

 (3) In ./saved, you can find the saved model of each training epoch.